UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 More plot features accessible <a href="https://docs.obspy.org/packages/autogen/obspy.core.stream.Stream.plot.html" target="_blank">here</a> for the query guide.

-For windows, press ```CTRL + B``` to run your python code If your code ran successfully, a MatLab window containing your visualized miniSEED data will appear.
+Run your python code.
+If your code ran successfully, a pyplot window containing your visualized miniSEED data will appear.

 ![plot](_build/html/assets/fdsnws/4.11.jpg "plot")

 >

 5. **Save the plot file**
-- Click the save icon below the plot
+- Click the save icon below the plot.

 Congratulations!
 You now have a plot of the Seismic Data you just downloaded from FDSNWS!

 #### From Station Service